Great Pond Forest State Forest

 For my own selfish reasons.

-You can read more about the Great Pond Forest here, over on the Simsbury Historical Society page.
-It includes stuff like:
+You can read more about the Great Pond Forest, courtesy of the Simsbury Historical Society, here:

 There are perfect days when the temperature reaches a certain equilibrium that makes it difficult to tell where one’s skin ends and the air begins.
 In the fall a flock of nearly two dozen wild turkeys passing through sends a dog into a state of alert that makes the uninitiated reconsider the wisdom walking alone in the late afternoon.
 The mid-summer covering of blossoming water lilies brings images of the Monet’s Giverny to life.